New Student FAQ

-- Human Development and Family Studies (non-licensure) (HDFS)
+- Human Development and Family Studies (non-licensure; children, adolescents, and families) (HDFS)

 You may begin as a pre-major, explore a variety of classes for the first semester or two, and then adjust your major depending upon your experience.
 The College of Education also offers the Human Development and Family Studies (HDFS) major, which is a non-licensure major designed for students who do not want to become traditional classroom teachers, but whose skills and interests involve working with children, adolescents, teens, and families.
 Read more about the HDFS major.
 Or you can speak with an advisor in the College of Education for more information.
 We also recommend visiting the Advising Center for Undecided and Exploratory Students and the Academic and Career Services, (775) 784-4678, Thompson Building suite 200, for help in deciding on a major and a career.

 College classes last only one semester, and may be worth anywhere from 1-5 credits or "credit hours."
 The number of credits for a class depends on how many hours per week that you will meet for that class.
 If a class is worth three credits, for example, you will meet three hours per week for that class.
 Be aware: you will then be expected to spend two hours preparing for each hour in class.
 That's how 12 credit hours of courses is considered a full load - you should be scheduling 24 more hours for homework or a total of at least 36 hours per week on school!

 All new Freshman must talk with their advisor before enrolling in classes.
 Your advising hold will be removed following your advisement appointment.
 Please call (775) 784-4298 or (877) 344-8078 to schedule an appointment.